kevinle108/QA_Project/testplan/README.md

 ##### Actual Result:
-The zoom window flashes on and off when the cursor is off the image
+**BUG:** The zoom window flashes on and off when the cursor is off the image

 https://user-images.githubusercontent.com/54592360/194747709-b41d4e61-fdab-46b3-a485-165f4ca05f12.mp4